How much does SEO cost?

 Finally, the cost of SEO services also depends on the expected outcome.

-If you’re a marketer trying to fit SEO into your marketing budget, aiming for a modest boost in visibility for a handful of local keywords will be significantly less expensive than a national business aiming to dominate search results for highly competitive terms.
+If you’re a marketer trying to fit SEO into your marketing budget, aiming for a modest boost in visibility for a handful of local keywords will be significantly less expensive than a national business aiming to dominate search results for highly competitive terms and drive measurable ROI from the channel.

 It’s essential to be realistic about your goals and work with your SEO partner (whether in-house or external) to determine a strategy that aligns with your budget and desired ROI.